 Sand.
 There’s sand made for soil cover.
 I bought some on Amazon.
 I paid $4.18 for a 5 pound bag.
 They come in a few different color choices.
 I’m sure most garden centers carry it.
 Since I have Amazon Prime, shipping was free and again, next-day delivery was awesome.

 Simply spread a layer of about 1/2 inch of sand over the top layer of your containers soil.
 You may need to take out a little soil to make room.
 Make sure to spread the sand all the way to the edges.

 Sand doesn’t have any organic matter.
 The gnats can’t lay eggs in it.
 They can’t get through it and the larvae trapped in the soil underneath the sand eventually die.

 Just be careful when watering the plant.
 The water can soak the sand down into the soil.
-In may case, it’s a lemon tree, a little sand will just help the drainage which is perfect.
+In my case, it’s a lemon tree, a little sand will just help the drainage which is perfect.
 I bought an extra couple of bags anticipating this.
-You also don't want watering to create any gaps in the sand where the soil is exposed.
+You also don't want water to create any gaps in the sand where the soil is exposed.

 Honestly, the best thing about the yellow sticky traps was putting them in after I put the sand on the top layer.
 It helped trap the alarmingly large swarm of frantic adults all over the sand.

 A decorative & functional solution.
 Just be a little patient.
 These soil gnats can live up to 10 days.
 You'll still see the ones that were already out floating around for a few days.